 Parse Error Meaning:- Sometimes we can’t able to install any app on our smartphone, and then this error pops up “Parse Error: There was a problem parsing the package” or “parsing the package error” or “problem while parsing the package” or “parse error, syntax error unexpected end of file” or “syntax error unexpected” and so on.

-These messages appear because of some of the internal and external issues of our phone.
+These messages appear because of some of the internal and external issues of our phones.

 Causes of the Parse Error Android and Why Parse Error Occurs:

-4. Installation of apps from the unknown source may be disabled on your phone.
+- Installation of apps from unknown sources may be disabled on your phone.

-5. There may be the internal error on your cell phone or Tab.
+- There may be an internal error on your cell phone or Tab.